 - user location and user location timestamp;

 - cause of the user plane deactivation; the cause may indicate a cause received from the 5G-AN or due to an AMF internal event;

+- N2 SM information received from the 5G-AN (see PDU Session Resource Notify Released Transfer IE in clause 9.3.4.13 of 3GPP TS 38.413 [9])), if the request is triggered due to 5G-AN requested PDU session resource release;

 - other information, if necessary.

 2. Upon receipt of such a request, the SMF shall deactivate release the N3 tunnel of the PDU session, set the upCnxState attribute to DEACTIVATED and return a 200 OK response including the upCnxState attribute set to DEACTIVATED.

+If the request is triggered due to 5G-AN requested PDU session resource release, SMF may decide to keep the PDU Session (with user plane connection deactivated) or release the PDU Session.
+If the SMF decides to keep the PDU Session, it shall return "200 OK" with upCnxState attribute set to DEACTIVATED, but not including n1SmMsg and n2SmInfo.
+If the SMF decides to release the PDU Session, it shall return "200 OK" with upCnxState attribute set to DEACTIVATED, including n1SmMsg IE but not-including n2SmInfo IE.

 * * * Next Change * * * *